 I’ve seen other tutorials on cleaning top loaders, but many times the directions will recommend using bleach.
 Not only is bleach a toxic cleaner, but it is also bad for septic systems, which need a certain amount of bacteria present to break down matter.

-The following instructions will allow you to kill mold, mildew, and keep odors at bay in your washer using only natural ingredients.
+The following instructions will allow you to kill mold, mildew, keep odors at bay, and clean your washing machine using only natural ingredients.
 This process is safe for septic tanks and safe for all washer components!

 Two common household ingredients are needed for this project.
 White vinegar and baking soda to the rescue!
 The vinegar will disinfect, helping kill mold and mildew.
-The acidity of the vinegar will help dissolve soap residue in the wash tub and can also be helpful in dissolving lime deposits in pipes (if you have hard water).
+The acidity of the vinegar will also help dissolve soap residue in the wash tub and dissolve lime deposits in pipes (if you have hard water).
 The baking soda cleans soap scum and deodorizes if you have SWS (stinky washer syndrome).

 1. Set your washer to run on hot water with the largest load setting.
 Do not add clothes or detergent.
 Add 3-4 cups of white vinegar to the water and allow the machine to agitate for a minute to incorporate the vinegar.